Isturits

-Isturits (/fr/; Izturitze; also Isturitz) is a commune in the Pyrénées-Atlantiques department in south-western France.
+Isturits (/fr/; Istorics; Izturitze; also Isturitz) is a commune in the Pyrénées-Atlantiques department in south-western France.

 It is located in the former province of Lower Navarre (Arberoa).

 The Isturitz and Oxocelhaya caves are an important Paleolithic site where a Neanderthal mandible was found, as well as later modern human finds associated with the Aurignacian, Solutrean and Magdalenian.
 They also include cave paintings and bone flutes.